In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

-Go here to browse many quality premium themes in the ThemeForest website:
+Browse lots of quality premium WP themes in the ThemeForest marketplace here:

-(click on the above images to view all themes on Creative Market)
+(click on the above images to see more themes on Creative Market)

-Creative Market is another leading WP theme directory where you can browse many quality premium themes from independent theme creators.
+Creative Market is another leading WP theme directory where you can search through many quality premium WP themes from independent theme creators.